oscaribv/exotrending/README.md

 CREATING OUTPUT FILE =  warm_jupiter_detrended.dat
 ```

-Where the red points are the removed ones.
+Where the red points are the removed ones (I know, this is not a good
+example to show that the sigma-clipping works, but I will
+put some good example soon).

  The output of the code are
 the pdf file of the light_curve.pdf and the warm_jupiter_detrended.dat file,
 which contains the detrendend light curve, where the first column is the time,
 the second the flux and the third one the error bars.

+## ** Acknowledgements **
+* to Mabel Valerdi, to help me as a test user.